washaweb/bootstrap-modal-transition/README.md

         </div>
     </div>

 where <transition-type> is your prefered transition.
-For example, if you want to use unfold-3d the code will be :
+For example, if you want to use the 'unfold-3d' transition, your code will be :

     <div class="modal fade unfold-3d" id="myModalId" tabindex="-1" role="dialog" aria-labelledby="myModalLabel" aria-hidden="true">
         <div class="modal-dialog">